 MODULE CODE MODULE TITLE BRIEF DESCRIPTION PRE-REQUISITES [IF ANY] / COMMENTS Autumn Seme ster GA4001 Gaeilge ab Initio Gaeilge ab Initio is an Irish language course for beginners, concentrating on the spoken language.
 The emphasis is on the basic communication skills and grammar of the language, allowing the students to converse in Irish on matters concerning themselves and their interests.
 Course content includes: background and history of the Irish Language; Irish Language today; Irish mythology; Introduction to Irish place-names and Gaeltachtaí [Irish-speaking areas].
+None.
 Spring Semest er GA4001 Gaeilge ab Initio Gaeilge ab Initio is an Irish language course for beginners, concentrating on the spoken language.
 The emphasis is on the basic communication skills and grammar of the language, allowing the students to converse in Irish on matters concerning themselves and their interests.
 Course content includes: background and history of the Irish Language; Irish Language today; Irish mythology; Introduction to Irish place-names and Gaeltachtaí [Irish-speaking areas].
+None.
+Repeat of module offered in Autumn semester.